codebasedlearning/python_course/0x01/README.md

 ---

-### 👉 Comprehension Check
+### 👉 Comprehension Check - Talk with your Neighbor

+General
 - What are your options for running a Python program?
 - What are the programmes or modules `python3`, `pip3`, `pyenv` and `venv` good for?
 - What is behind the term 'PEP'?
-- What is the name of the function that prints text to the console?
 - Who actually invented Python?
+- What is the meaning of indentation in code?
+- What is the 'Pythonic way'?

+Language
 - What are the options for comments in source code?
-- What is the meaning of indentation in code?
 - What 'primitive' data types do you know?
 - Which 'container' data types do you know?
-- How do you convert between data types?
 - What do you understand by 'variable destruction'?
 - What do you understand by 'string interpolation'?
 - What does 'named parameter' mean?
-- What does the variable '\_\_name\_\_' mean?
+- What does the variable `__name__` mean?

+---

+### 👉 Lecture Check - Online Questionare

+Rating

+(0) Cannot decide or topic not presented // Not done

+(1) Understood everything // Fully completed <br>
+(2) Good, only small details missing // Worked <br>
+(3) Can do it, but can learn on my own // Half completed <br>
+(4) Have an idea, but nothing more, need help // First steps only <br>
+(5) Not a clue, please repeat or help me // Do not understand

+Python Environment

+- Can you run a script from the command line using a Python interpreter?
+- Have you successfully completed task 'Garden Ash' concerning a Python installation?

+Exercises

+- Have you successfully completed task 'Queen Rose'?
+- Have you successfully completed task 'Big Pea'?
+- Have you successfully completed task 'Poke Peach'?
+- Have you successfully completed task 'Pin Keek'?

+Lecture

+- Was anything unclear or difficult to follow?
+If so, what?
+- Were there any topics that you wished were covered in more detail?
+- Were there any topics that you felt were unnecessary or too detailed?
+- What related topics would you be interested in for future lectures?
+- Did the lecture encourage enough interaction and discussion?
+- Was the pace too fast, too slow, or just right?
+- How comfortable did you feel asking questions?
-- What is the 'Pythonic way'?
+- What is your biggest takeaway from this lecture?

 ---